Skip to main content

 Step 5: Measure the Results

-Technology should deliver measurable results within weeks:
+Technology should show measurable results within weeks.
+Not months.
+Weeks:

-• Fewer customer complaints about delivery issues
+• Fewer customer complaints about delivery

 • Lower flower waste

-• More repeat customers
+• More repeat customers coming back

 The Future Belongs to Tech-Savvy Florists